-You can’t go wrong with a Massachusetts road trip any time of year, but the autumn months are a particularly splendid time to hit the road.
-For another amazing trip across the state, check out our
+You can’t go wrong with a road trip any time of year, but the autumn months are a particularly splendid time to hop in the car and go on a fall foliage road trip in Massachusetts.
+For another amazing trip across the state, check out our amazing waterfalls road trip.